We continue our list of the best games for Mac. The next category is:

 At first glance, Anomaly 2 looks like a conventional strategy game, as your squad of six armoured units advances across each map and attempts to defeat the mechanical alien towers in their path.
 But there are twists: the ability of your armoured vehicles to morph from one shape to another, for instance, or the fact that Anomaly 2 doesn't allow you to directly control units in the same way as a conventional strategy game.
 (All you can do is to set the path that your squad will follow and then leave them to blast everything in their sights while you use a number of 'abilities' to assist your squad and protect them from enemy attacks.)

-For £10.99, Anomaly 2 is an affordable and enjoyable tower-attack game.
+For the money, Anomaly 2 is an affordable and enjoyable tower-attack game.

 There haven't been many 'mech' games released for the Mac, so we were pleased to see the giant-robot action of BattleTech arriving on the Mac alongside the PC version of the game.